hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 ### Python collection

-Python provides several built-in collection types, such as lists, tuples, sets, and dictionaries.
+Python provides several built-in collection types, such as **lists, tuples, sets, and dictionaries**.
 These collections can be used to store and organize data efficiently.

 - **lists**:

   A list is a mutable collection that can store an ordered sequence of elements.
 It is defined using square brackets (**[]**).
 Here's an example: